 While spring, summer, and early fall on an Alaska cruise can be fabulous, you should always come prepared.

 This means you should definitely dress in layers to have the best Alaskan cruise.
 Mornings and nights can be quite chilly (in the 40s and 50s), however, mid-day when the sun is at its best can bring the high 70s and low 80s.

 It also rains a lot in Alaska, so make sure to bring your best rain jacket and umbrella.
-When I went on my Alaskan cruise, I forgot my umbrella and instantly regretted it as while my body was protected, my face and shoes became soaked.
-Thus, also pack some waterproof shoes whether hiking shoes or rain boots.
+When I went on my Alaskan cruise, I forgot my umbrella and instantly regretted it as, while my body was protected, my face and shoes became soaked.
+Thus, some waterproof shoes should be included in some of your Alaska cruise outfits, whether hiking shoes or rain boots.